-If you’re new DNS record management, you were probably a little overwhelmed when you saw that Constellix lets you to use over a dozen different record types.
+If you’re new DNS record management, you were probably a little overwhelmed when you saw the dozens of different record types.
 This week, we are going to teach you the differences between the four main DNS record types.
-And then we will teach you how you can use these different records to improve your domain’s performance.
+And then you will learn how you can use these different records to improve your domain’s performance.

 A records are the most commonly used record type.
 If you have ever set up a website, you most likely configured an A record before.
 These records are the most basic form of a DNS record and almost all other record types we will discuss are based off of A record functionality.